-It is very important for owners and operators to clearly understand how to demonstrate UST system compatibility with these biofuel blends.
-Properly evaluating for compatibility will help reduce the number of releases to the environment from equipment failure.
+It is essential for owners and operators to clearly understand not only how to demonstrate UST system compatibility with motor fuels and biofuel blends to assure compliance with regulatory requirements but also to understand the potential risks of using equipment that is not compatible with the stored product.
+Properly evaluating systems for compatibility will help reduce the number of releases to the environment from equipment failure.
 Owners and operators should maintain compatibility records for the life of the equipment or component for all new or replaced equipment and for UST systems storing biofuel blends.